open-dynamic-robot-initiative/mw_dual_motor_torque_ctrl/doc/can_connection.rst

    When enabling a motor the corresponding motor should jitter a bit and then be held in place for a few seconds (assuming there actually is a motor connected).
-This is an initial calibration procedure that is automatically performed when the motor is enabled for the first time after power up.
+This is an initial calibration procedure that is automatically performed when the motor is enabled for the first time after power up, see :doc:`motor_alignment`.

 If everything behaves as described, this means that the CAN communication is generally working.
 As an additional test, you may want to check if the